LBYCPA2/LinkedList/README.md

 - Exception class that will catch an error when the error ListEmptyException is called.

 ## MyLinkedListTest.java
 - This is a JUnit testing class that checks tests for the ADT functions.
 The goal is to have correct testing methods for all the functions, and that the test run would be correct.
+- The isEmpty() function has already been done for you.